 Awarded grants may be funded for less than requested.

 Applicants can return at any time.
-If a proposal is declined, Foundation staff will be happy to answer questions regarding the request.
+If a proposal is declined, staff will be happy to answer questions regarding the request.

 The Foundation Center has three funding resources that can be used remotely, as an alternative to visiting one of their regional offices.